Erioldoesdesign/Idontcode-at-Ushahidi/CONTRIBUTING.md

 * [good-first-issue] - Issues that are ideal for first time contributors to OSS or first time contributing to the platform.
 * [Needs story] - Issues that are hypothesis based from the Ushahidi team that are in need of real world stories to validate their need.

+### How to 'pull' 'push' and change the documents here

+There's no pressure to be used to how things work on github.
+Part of this project is finding a way where those who don't want to 'code' don't have to come anywhere near a 'github' 'branch' or 'repo', but to deliver and contribute the subject or topics of expertise in a way that feels natural, non-daunting and achieveable.
+Fostering that sense of 'contribution' that open source projects thrive on.

+You can find information on how to [clone a repo] () [pull] () [push] () [branch] () and many other [git related topics here] () for now, we're concentrating on setting the basics up!

 ### Documentation Styleguide